 Lease liabilities are initially measured at the present value of the lease payments.
 The lease payments are discounted using the interest rate implicit in a lease, if that rate can be readily determined.
-If that rate cannot be readily determined, the Group uses the lessee's incremental borrowing rate.
+If that rate cannot be readily determined, the lessee's incremental borrowing rate will be used.